-The returning officer CANNOT accept nominations after 12:00 p.m. on Nomination Day (four weeks prior to Election Day).
-Ensure you check with your municipality on the time and location for filing nomination forms and ensure you file your nomination paper well in advance at the location available.
-Despite the name of "Nomination Day", it is useful to think of it as a nomination deadline day.
-There is no need to wait until Nomination Day to file forms and if there is any question of your availability, be sure to file your forms prior to this date.
+The returning officer CANNOT accept nominations after 12 noon on Nomination Day.
+Ensure that you check with your municipality on the time and location for filing nomination forms and ensure that you file your nomination paper on time at the location available.